 Abstract: This study aims to develop the continuous professionalism of teachers through the Teaching Clinic at the Muhammadiyah 28 Islamic Elementary School, Jakarta.
-Continued professionalism requires high self-awareness of teachers to consistently build their profession regardless of educational qualifications, subjects, and levels of education.
-The research method uses Research & Development with the ADDIE model, consisting of five stages: Analysis, Design, Development, Implementation, and Evaluation.
+Continued professionalism requires high self-awareness of teachers to consiste the point of the research with the research with the ADDIE model, consisting of five stages: Analysis, Design, Development, Implementation, and Evaluation.
 The research subjects were teachers of grades I - VI of SD Islam Muhammadiyah 28 Jakarta.
 The results showed that teachers' need for continuous professional development was very high using a self-management model including self-mastery, self-motivation, self-management, material, and emotions.
 Further study has discovered that the resulting self-management model is feasible to use.
 It is shown by expert validation of 87% and practitioner validation of 83.5%.
 The study hopes to provide a self-management model for fostering continuous professionalism of teachers at SD Islam Muhammadiyah 28 Jakarta through the Teaching Clinic.
 Keywords: self-management, teaching clinic, continuing professional development, teacher professional